marabouboy/FLAME/Data/README.md

 - The filtered BED12 reads from the C666-1 long-read sequencing (Decompress before use).
 - The standard EBV (NC_007605.1) GTF reference.

 These datasets are the bare necessity for testing the ***Gene-Specific*** FLAME module.
-Toy data for FLAME-GLOW will come at a later patch.
+Toy data for FLAME-GLOW is planned to be amended in a future patch.

 Additional compliments for further in-depth analysis using short-read confirmation and canonical splice junction detection needs to be downloaded from public repositories.